Get

 Conclusion

-Cats are drawn to clean laundry for several reasons, including warmth and comfort.
+Cats are drawn to clean laundry for several potential reasons, including warmth and comfort.
 Clothes and sheets fresh from the dryer are usually warm and perfect for snuggling up in, particularly since cats are typically drawn to heat.

 Many cats enjoy hanging out or napping in enclosed spaces, such as baskets, as they feel protected and secure.
 While your laundry may be freshly washed, your cat’s sensitive nose can probably still pick up on your scent, making warm laundry cozy and comforting.
 Also, your cat may see laundry day as a wonderful time to hang out with you and provide “assistance.”